 The clay will come in either powder form or in chunks, like the photo above.
 I HIGHLY recommend getting the powder – I almost broke my food processor trying to powder down the chunks.
 They are certainly cheaper, but not worth the hassle in my opinion.

 There’s just no way I can get the clay, what do I do?

-There are plenty of ways of making home-made shampoo so don’t get upset!
-I actually switch between using rhassoul clay and one made of easy-to-find herbs that I mix myself, just to vary a little.
+There are plenty of ways of making homemade natural shampoo so don’t get upset!
+I actually switch between using rhassoul clay shampoo and one made of herbs that I mix myself, just to vary a little.